 #8 Changing the vibe

-In many ways, changing a vibe or mood of a group has benefits.
+In many ways, changing the vibe or mood of a group has benefits.
 When you actively change their vibe, you will stand out positively.
 It’s easy when you just change topics.
 For example, I joked with a couple after they had a small fight.
-Instead of arguing the whole evening, they spent a good time at the restaurant.
+Instead of arguing the whole evening, they had a good time at the restaurant.

 I used this skill a lot.
 It always brings me an invitation to weekly social events.
-People want to meet brightening personalities.
+People want to meet bright personalities.

 #9 Basic Selling Skills